 One of the most exciting areas of music technology development is happening in the realm of gaming and interactive virtual space.
 Music and Sound Design play crucial roles in the design of gaming environments, narratives and flow.
 And as designers create ever more innovative game experiences featuring rich graphics, fast multiplayer networking and next-generation controllers, new techniques for creating immersive music and sound for games to complement and showcase these advances are not only possible but necessary.

 This Studio class will explore cutting edge techniques for building interactive sound and music systems for games and 2D/3D rendered environments.
-To better understand the link between virtual space and sound, students will learn the basics of designing sound and composing music for interactive game spaces by designing and implementing rich musical games within the Unreal gaming engine.
+To better understand the link between virtual space and sound, students will learn the basics of designing sound and composing music for interactive game spaces by designing and implementing rich musical games within the Unity and Unreal gaming engines.
 Coursework will require the ability and desire to code game logic and design game environments.
-Techniques for integrating sound and music within games including game-centric middleware tools like FMOD and WWISE, interactive sound synthesis and computer networking using Open Sound Control will all be explored.
+Techniques for integrating sound and music within games including game-centric middleware tools like FMOD and WWISE, interactive sound synthesis and computer networking using Open Sound Control may be explored.

 Students will explore the artistic role of music and sound in gaming by building their own interactive sound and music-rich games and 2D/3D rendered environments.
 Within the context of their own creative game projects, students will learn the basics of designing sound and composing music for interactive game spaces.
 Using workflow programming languages and software tools, students will program basic gaming interactions, link them to interactive audio software, and create a musical gaming experience.